11. Cycling to Monterey County’s History Spots

 Linda and Matt Greenlaw on arrival at the National Steinbeck Center.

-As residents of Salinas, they are able to catch the many changing exhibitions and activities at Steinbeck.
+As residents of Salinas, they are able to catch the many changing exhibitions and activities at the Steinbeck.

 More Monterey County history spots